rust-stuco/lectures/week2/slides.md

 let s2 = s1;
 ```

-Suppose this was how Rust actually handled this code.
+- Suppose this was how Rust actually handled this code.
 * What would happen if we tried to drop both `s1` and `s2`?
-    * Double free!!!
+    * Double free! 🪦

 ---